-SHCOs will be required to undertake training to understand their role, the issue of workplace sexual harassment, and the workplace policies and procedures for managing and preventing workplace sexual harassment.
+SHCOs are required to undertake training to understand their role, the issue of sexual harassment in the workplace, and the workplace policies and procedures for managing and preventing workplace sexual harassment.
 SHCOs will be required to undertake refresher training every two years.